shanagalman21/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis

 ## **Project Description**
 This project analyzes customer churn for a telecom company using a dataset of **6,418 records**.
-It involves data extraction, transformation, and loading (**ETL**) in SQL, followed by visualization and analysis in Power BI.
-A **machine learning model** is also implemented to predict customer churn, helping identify at-risk customers.
+It involves data extraction, transformation, and loading (**ETL**) in SQL, followed by **visualization and analysis** in Power BI.
+A **machine learning model** in Python is also implemented to predict customer churn, helping identify at-risk customers.

 ## **Project Workflow**